 Roberta DeBaggis Trahan is a lifelong member of the Franklin community.
 She is a retired Critical Care Registered Nurse having worked in Adult ICU for 44 years, is a graduate of FHS, Saint Vincent Hospital School of Nursing and Worcester State University.
 She is actively involved as a volunteer with many community organizations: (Vice President of Franklin Downtown Partnership; FPAC/TBB member; Vice President of The Franklin Education Foundation; Chair of Saint Mary Parish Council, FPS Student Wellness Advisory Council member and The Franklin Cultural District Committee.
 She is a past member of the Franklin School Committee having served for 10 years and has served on various other community organizations in the past).

 She resides in Franklin with her husband Roger, has four grown children and 6 grandchildren.

 Lynn Calling has almost 20 years of experience working in non-profit organizations, higher education, and community-based organizations, which includes the Massachusetts Association for the Education of Young Children (MAAEYC), Green Schools Alliance and the MIT Alumni Association.
 Lynn specializes in volunteer management, fundraising, community outreach, and program management and development.
 She has a Bachelor of Science in Human Development and Family Relations and a Bachelor of Arts in Women’s Studies, from The University of Connecticut.
 Lynn also serves as Vice Chair on the Board of Governors of the East Bridgewater Branch of the Old Colony YMCA.

-Many thanks to Leigh Anne Janell for donating her photography services for some of the above images.
+Many thanks to Leigh Anne Janell and Linda Rondeau for donating their photography services for some of the above images.